Scaly-foot gastropod: Sclerites

-In this species, the sides of the snail's foot are extremely unusual, being armoured with hundreds of iron-mineralised sclerites; these are composed of iron sulfides greigite and pyrite.
+In this species, the sides of the snail's foot are extremely unusual, being armoured with hundreds of iron-mineralised sclerites; these are composed of iron sulfides including greigite and pyrite.
 Each sclerite has a soft epithelial tissue core, a conchiolin cover, and an uppermost layer containing pyrite and greigite.
 Prior to the discovery of the scaly-foot gastropod, it was thought that the only extant molluscs possessing scale-like structures were in the classes Caudofoveata, Solenogastres and Polyplacophora.
 Sclerites are not homologous to a gastropod operculum.
 The sclerites of the scaly-foot gastropod are also not homologous to the sclerites found in chitons (Polyplacophora).
 It has been hypothesized that the sclerites of Cambrian halwaxiids such as Halkieria may potentially be more analogous to the sclerites of this snail than are the sclerites of chitons or aplacophorans.
 As recently as 2015, detailed morphological analysis for testing this hypothesis had not been carried out.

 The sclerites of C. squamiferum are mainly proteinaceous (conchiolin is a complex protein); in contrast, the sclerites of chitons are mainly calcareous.
 There are no visible growth lines of conchiolin in cross-sections of sclerites.
 No other extant or extinct gastropods possess dermal sclerites, and no other extant animal is known to use iron sulfides in this way, either in its skeleton, or exoskeleton.